 - Michigan Tech Transportation Institute (MTTI)

-- Research and Innovation in STEM Education Institute (RISE)
+- Research and Innovation in STEAM Education (RISE)

 - The Elizabeth and Richard Henes Center for Quantum Phenomena (CQP)